torvalds/linux/Documentation/driver-api/cxl/linux/access-coordinates.rst

 Once the access coordinates are calculated, an ACPI Device Specific Method can be issued to the ACPI0016 device to retrieve the QTG ID depends on the access coordinates provided.
-The QTG ID for the device can be used as guidance to match to the CFMWS to setup the best Linux root decoder for the device performance.
+The QTG ID for the device can be used as guidance to match to the CFMWS to setup the best GNU/Linux root decoder for the device performance.